YiMihi/elm-with-jwt/authentication-in-elm-with-jwt.md

 input [ id "password", type' "password", class "form-control", Html.Attributes.value model.password, onInput SetPassword ] []
 ```

-There are a few things that may stand out here: `type'` has a single quote after it because `type` is a reserved keyword in Elm.
-Appending the quote to create a new variable name has origins in the usage of the [prime symbol in mathematics](https://en.wikipedia.org/wiki/Prime_(symbol)#Use_in_mathematics.2C_statistics.2C_and_science). `Html.Attributes.value` is fully qualified because `value` alone is ambiguous in context because the compiler could confuse it with `Json.Decode.value`. `onInput` is a [custom event handler](http://package.elm-lang.org/packages/evancz/elm-html/4.0.2/Html-Events#targetValue) that gets values from triggered events, in this case, form field input.
-When this event is fired we want to set the username or password to update the model.
+There are a few things that may stand out here: `type'` has a single quote after it because `type` is a reserved keyword.
+Appending the quote has origins in the usage of the [prime symbol in mathematics](https://en.wikipedia.org/wiki/Prime_(symbol)#Use_in_mathematics.2C_statistics.2C_and_science). `Html.Attributes.value` is fully qualified because `value` alone is ambiguous in context because the compiler could confuse it with `Json.Decode.value`. `onInput` is a [custom event handler](http://package.elm-lang.org/packages/evancz/elm-html/4.0.2/Html-Events#targetValue) that gets values from triggered events.
+When these events are fired we want to update the username or password in the model.

-After our form fields, we'll include a "Register" button with an `onClick ClickRegisterUser`.
-We'll use Bootstrap's CSS to style this button like a link since it will live next to a Log In button in the next step.
+After our form fields, we'll include a "Register" button with `onClick ClickRegisterUser`.
+We'll use Bootstrap's CSS to style this button like a link since it will live next to a Log In button later.

 Finally, we'll use our `authBoxView` variable in the main view.
 We'll place it below our Chuck Norris quote in a jumbotron.

 Now we can register new users in our app.
 When successfully registered, the user will receive a token and be authenticated.
-The view should update to show the greeting message.
+The view will then update to show the greeting message.
 Try it out in the browser.
 You should also try to trigger an error message!

 ### Log In and Log Out

-Now that users can register, they also need to be able to log in with existing accounts.
+Now that users can register, they need to be able to log in with existing accounts.

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step4a.jpg)

-We also want them to be able to log out.
+We also need the ability to log out.

 ![elm quote](https://raw.githubusercontent.com/YiMihi/elm-with-jwt/master/article-assets/step4b.jpg)